 It is a cloud service from Azure for the storage of your secrets safely and restricting unauthenticated access to the secrets.

 Azure key vault provides access control that is needed to secure the encryption key access to end users.
 The encryption key needs to be secured and so should be stored in safe locations.
-With the use of a key vault, you can increase security to a much more extent, and also you would be capable of controlling your keys and passwords used in different projects.
+With the use of a key vault, you can increase security to a much greater extent, and you would be capable of controlling your keys and passwords used in different projects.
 The application using the keys or password has no direct access to any of the keys.

 When you use Azure key vault to store the credentials or key in the cloud instead of on-premises, it helps you to improve performance and reduce latency issues for your applications.